So you’re thinking about moving to Mexico City? Awesome! You’ll love it. At least I do.

 That’s not always the case, but with Mexico City being so big, it’s a good idea to solidify your job before locking yourself into a place to live.
 If you’re going to work in Santa Fe, you probably don’t want to live in Polanco.
 Otherwise, you’ll be sitting in traffic for most of your waking hours.

 Where you look for jobs depends almost entirely on what field you’re looking to work in.
 Finding a job in Mexico City isn’t much different than finding a job in any other city you’ve ever lived.
 You have to apply and interview and get the job.
 Then all the visa stuff comes afterward.

 These are good websites for starting your job search in Mexico:

-If you want to teach English (or anything else) in Mexico City, there are tons of options.
+If you want to teach English in Mexico City, there are tons of options.
 GoAbroad has a big selection of programs you can apply through.
 There are also several International Schools which you can apply to directly.
 Some well-known schools are Greengates, The American School, and the Wingate School.

 Mexico Visas for Employees

 If your job isn’t helping sort out your visa, well, oh dear.
 While it’s not an arduous process to get a temporary residency visa, it does take a lot of trips to multiple visa offices.

 First of all, temporary residency visas must be applied for outside of Mexico.
 That’s why I put getting a job first on this list.
 Once you get a job, the company you work for will apply for your permit and then they’ll send you a certificate.
 You then have to take that certificate to your nearest Mexican Embassy or Consulate.
 It doesn’t necessarily have to be in the city you currently live in – a lot of friends have popped across to Miami or down to Costa Rica to apply for theirs.
 It only takes a few days to sort that part out.